The Microadventure Mindset

 There are 365 days in a year — and not all of them can be memorable.
 Or can they?

-I'd counter that you don't necessarily need to go someplace new to experience curiosity or surprise because microadventures can easily unfold within your current environment: cook a new dish with that odd pantry ingredient (hello Beau Monde spice blend), play a long-ignored board game (could I actually win at Risk?), or turn left instead of right when walking the dog (can adventure be this easy?).
-Any similarly inexpensive and quick microadventure can spur curiosity, deliver surprise, or create an unfamiliar experience allowing us to punctuate our everyday with memorable moments.
-Much of it falls back on the ageless idiom: take time to stop and smell the roses
+I'd counter that you don't necessarily need to go someplace new to experience curiosity or surprise — microadventures can unfold within your current environment: cook a new dish with that odd pantry ingredient (hello, Beau Monde spice blend), play a long-ignored board game (could I actually win at Risk?), or turn left instead of right when walking the dog (can adventure be this easy?).
+Any similarly quick and inexpensive microadventure can spur curiosity, deliver surprise, or create an unfamiliar experience — allowing us to punctuate everyday life with memorable moments.
+Much of it falls back on the ageless idiom: take time to stop and smell the roses.

-Humphreys specifically defines microadventures as adventures that span anywhere from a few hours to a short overnight and also squeeze "big adventure feelings" into the activity.
-Big adventure feelings are not necessarily raising your adrenaline with dangerous endeavors; the simple act of trying or doing things in a different setting (or time) can flip the mundane into novel and mentally rewarding experiences.
-And since "big" adventures can feel incredibly out of reach, starting small can be the bread crumb trail you need to eventually step forward to tackle bigger adventures, goals, ideas, or tasks.
-And as he points out, "...waiting for all your stars to align is a guaranteed way to ensure that the adventure you crave will never happen."
-(Nike's tagline "just do it" comes to mind as well.)
-It doesn't matter if you never strike out to climb the Himalaya — it does matter if you do nothing.
+Humphreys defines microadventures as adventures that span anywhere from a few hours to a short overnight and squeeze "big adventure feelings" into the experience.
+Big adventure feelings aren't necessarily about adrenaline or dangerous endeavors — the simple act of trying something in a different setting or at a different time can flip the mundane into something novel and mentally rewarding.
+And since "big" adventures can feel incredibly out of reach, starting small can be the bread crumb trail you need to eventually step toward bigger adventures, goals, and ideas.
+As Humphreys puts it: "Waiting for all your stars to align is a guaranteed way to ensure that the adventure you crave will never happen."
+It doesn't matter if you never climb the Himalaya — it does matter if you do nothing.

-A few ideas to get you started include camping without a tent in your own backyard (hmmm, maybe before or after mosquito season), cook dinner outdoors at a local township park (haven't you always wanted to try those funky grills?), or go to a Great Lake beach on a crummy day.
-And repeat the ideas each season — they're guaranteed to be a different experience.
-Woods & Waters has many trips that fit Humphreys' microadventure timeframe — from our 2-hour Little Dipper to our Perfect Overnight or Full Moon paddles.
-We even offer our multi-night WOW! and ck trips (Women On Water and couples kayaking) for those wanting to stretch their microadventure out a little bit more.
-Regardless of which trip people choose, we help curious people step beyond their familiar and be surprised by something new like seeing a "wild" bald eagle for the first time, the Milky Way, or even camping out on an island.
+A few ideas to get you started: camp without a tent in your own backyard (maybe before or after mosquito season), cook dinner outdoors at a local township park (haven't you always wanted to try those funky grills?), or go to a Great Lake beach on a crummy day.
+Repeat the ideas each season — they're guaranteed to be a different experience every time.
+Woods & Waters has many trips that fit Humphreys' microadventure timeframe — from our 2-hour Little Dipper to our overnight island camping trips and Full Moon paddles.
+We also offer our multi-night WOW! trips for those wanting to stretch their microadventure out a little further.
+Regardless of which trip people choose, we help curious people step beyond their familiar and be surprised by something new — seeing a wild bald eagle for the first time, the Milky Way from a tent on Government Island, or camping out somewhere that required a paddle to reach.

-If these longer microadventures still feel too daunting, or something you can only do once a week/month/season, realize that doing any microadventure that connects you to nature can reap benefits.
-Microadventures can be super quick and easily be part of your daily routine — and should be for the health of you!
-Dacher Keltner, a professor of psychology at the University of California, Berkeley has found that intently focusing even on small natural wonders — flowers, insects, birds — cause reduced stress feelings.
-Being an explorer wherever you find yourself can over time lower anxiety levels, clear a head in preparation for upcoming tasks, or train a brain for future resiliency and optimism.
-Even by being curious and making observations of a beautiful view for as little as 2–3 minutes a few times per week can have beneficial impact.
+If these longer microadventures still feel too daunting, realize that doing any microadventure that connects you to nature can reap real benefits — and they can be woven into your daily routine.
+Dacher Keltner, a professor of psychology at UC Berkeley, has found that intently focusing on small natural wonders — flowers, insects, birds — reduces stress and elevates life satisfaction.
+Being an explorer wherever you find yourself can lower anxiety, clear your head before upcoming tasks, and train your brain for resilience and optimism.
+Even making observations of a beautiful view for as little as 2–3 minutes a few times per week can have measurable impact.

-Where can you find these pockets of nature to explore?
-Houseplants, flower bouquets, or even the floral department at your local grocer.
-Step outside, look out a window, squat down to observe a patch of ground...watch where an insect goes.
-But before you start, set a 3 minute timer.
-The first few weeks of these "micro" microadventures will likely feel like forever!
-We are programmed for the quick fixes our brains get from picking up our phones and our attention spans are now only about 8 seconds — officially shorter than a goldfish! (see resources below).
-Focusing on something other than our smart devices will also help reset our attention spans and retrain our ability to focus — which can lead to being better listeners, more present with our loved ones, and better at getting things done.
-Over time, consider adding a few 10–30 minute microadeventures to your week.
+Where can you find these pockets of nature?
+Houseplants, flower bouquets, the floral department at your local grocer.
+Step outside, look out a window, squat down and watch where an insect goes.
+Before you start, set a 3-minute timer.
+The first few weeks of these micro-microadventures will likely feel like forever — we are so conditioned to the quick hits our phones provide that our attention spans have shortened considerably.
+But focusing on something other than a screen helps reset that capacity and retrain your ability to be present — which makes you a better listener, more connected to the people around you, and better at getting things done.
+Over time, consider adding a few 10–30 minute microadventures to your week.

-You have 365 times to wake up and start anew every year.
+You have 365 chances to wake up and start anew every year.
 You are not what you say you'll do — you are what you do.
 Today, or tomorrow, make a plan for a microadventure.
-Use your eyes, ears, nose, mouth, and body to investigate all the "roses" that you come upon.
+Use your eyes, ears, nose, and body to investigate all the roses you come upon.
 Be an explorer.
 Be surprised.
 Be curious.
-Enjoy the microadventures.
-Share what you're up to, or make a plan (maybe even booking a trip with us).

-• To find out more about Alastair Humphreys, click here for his website.
-Do note that the concept of public lands is VERY different in the British Isles and people in the United States cannot simply wander up a hillside and camp.
+To learn more about Alastair Humphreys, visit his website.
+Note that the concept of public land access is very different in the British Isles — Americans cannot simply wander up a hillside and camp the way Humphreys often describes.

 Share this post